VasiliAnoshin/Grind75/BinaryTree/BinaryTreeRightSideView/README.md

 - Init 2 new vars.
 One for output and one for deque.
 - Algorithm: Traverse the whole tree starting from the right side => check if current level in seen.
 - If level in seen that mean righmost value was inserted.
 But we still need to check entire tree.
+Because for rightmost node can exist left child.
 - If level not in seen we need to append value of root to deque and add level to seen.
+- if right node not exist we continue with the left node.